 MHA works closely with one of the leading firms of lawyers in Athens which specialises in property and corporate finance and have worked extensively on inward investment programmes, as well as working with many local agencies and property developers.Real Estate – In order to qualify for the Greece Golden Visa program via the real estate route, investors must purchase property in Greece personally (or through a legal entity in which they own all of the company shares).

-Other qualifying investment include:
+Other qualifying investments include:

 Spain – Golden Visa